Artificial Neural Networks - Definition and Learning methods for Deep Learning

 Let the expected/average product of yk and yj during training with the input and output nodes fixed at a training input/output data, be represented by

-This term denotes the correlation between the output states of neuron j and k when they are in clamped condition.
-The hidden nodes free to update.
+the output states of neuron j and k when they are in clamped condition.
+The

 Similarly let the corresponding expected/average product of yk and yj when all nodes including the visible input/output nodes run freely, be represented by